 Workshops, other than the pre-conference Professional Development Workshops, will be held from June 21–24, 2021.
 Individuals interested in organizing a workshop should review the selection criteria below and complete the online application.

 The organizers expect that the number of applications for workshops will exceed the time slots available.
-Because this process is competitive, with many worthy topics turned down, the organizers strongly encourage applicants to carefully and clearly address the guidelines and submit a highly persuasive application.
+Because this process is competitive, the organizers strongly encourage applicants to carefully and clearly address the guidelines and submit a highly persuasive application.

 - Rising and upcoming fields

 - Emphasis on discussion

 - Diversity of presenters and labs

 Applicants will be notified by March 16, 2021 of the outcome of the application.

 - Applicants should clearly indicate why an attendee-organized workshop is an appropriate format for their topic.
 Importantly, workshops are not intended to serve as a de facto platform session.